Mike McCarthy: 2018

 The timing of the personnel decision caught McCarthy by surprise, as he noted in an interview with ESPN.com.
-McCarthy said: “Time provides the opportunity for reflection and clarity and that's where I'm at now.
-And it's clear to me now that both sides needed a change.”
+McCarthy said: "Time provides the opportunity for reflection and clarity and that's where I'm at now.
+And it's clear to me now that both sides needed a change."

-2019 Hiatus
+2019 hiatus

-After McCarthy was released as Packers head coach, he expressed plans to interview with the New York Jets and the Cleveland Browns.
+After McCarthy was released as Packers head coach, he expressed plans to interview with the New York Jets and Cleveland Browns.
 The Arizona Cardinals expressed interest, but he declined to proceed with an interview.

 McCarthy's interview with the Browns was initially scheduled for Thursday, January 3, before being moved to a week later.
 The Browns offered McCarthy the head coach position, but he declined it, because it would have required him to retain Freddie Kitchens as offensive coordinator.
 The Browns hired Kitchens instead.

 McCarthy interviewed with the Jets on January 5, 2019.
 The Jets also interviewed Kansas City Chiefs offensive coordinator Eric Bieniemy and former Miami Dolphins coach Adam Gase.
-The Jets proceeded to hire Adam Gase.
+The Jets proceeded to hire Gase.

 On January 9, 2019, McCarthy announced that he intended to sit out the 2019 season and return for 2020.
 McCarthy spent time improving his football knowledge and strategies.
 In collaboration with fellow coaches such as Jim Haslett, Frank Cignetti Jr. and Scott McCurley, McCarthy studied league playbooks, league trends, and analytics, with the intention of returning to the NFL.
-He said that his “McCarthy Project” made him “definitely a better coach.”
+He said that his "McCarthy Project" made him "definitely a better coach".